Plantaginaceae

 Flowers: June-August

-Distribution: Chiefly west of the Cascades in Washington; Alaska to Washington, east to Northwest Territories and Alberta.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to Washington, east to Northwest Territories and Alberta.

 Habitat: Wet meadows, streams and mossy banks in the moungtains